 Your team brings sales problems to you every month, quarter, and year.
 Why?
 They want you to give them money and people to solve these problems.
 You could spend all of your time reacting to your sales team.
 You could also go broke.
-If you funded, and staffed all, a profit will become a loss.

 This post seeks to help you answer a simple, yet powerful, question:

 Begin with an executive level assessment of your sales strategy.
 Download our 10th annual workbook, How to Make Your Number in 2017.
 Turn to the Sales Strategy section and start by reviewing “Is My Sales Strategy a Problem?” on page 260 of the PDF workbook.
 From your assessment, and/or when your team brings you a sales problem, evaluate it with Sales Problem Grader.
 The tool has 10 yes/no questions.
 A yes response gets awarded 10 points.
 A no response gets 0 points.
 A total score of 50 or above means this sales problem warrants further investigation.
 A total score below 50 means this sales problem should be ignored.
 It’s just noise.

 Any leadership team can arrive at a long list of areas to improve upon.
 Even best-in-class sales teams have dozens of ways in which they can get better.
 The question is not “Can you improve?”
 The question is “Where are you going to improve to achieve the greatest benefit?”

 A client of mine recently stated to me: “Becoming a world-class sales force is not our goal.
 Our goal is to be world class in specific areas.
 The areas that will lead to significantly better financial results.”